Lady Chief Justice

 - Is President of the Sentencing Council, the independent body set up to support greater consistency in sentencing.

-- Chairs the Judicial Executive Board and the Judges’ Council, two bodies which assist him in managing his responsibilities.
+- Chairs the Judicial Executive Board and the Judges’ Council, two bodies which assist in managing her responsibilities.
 The LCJ is also President of the Magistrates’ Association.

 The LCJ and the senior judiciary are supported by a department of civil servants (independent from Government) who form the Judicial Office.